"Robert Hill is highly knowledgeable and pragmatic, providing a steady hand on the tiller."

-Robert is a keen advocate of developing case strategy at the initial stages of litigation and providing a clear route to achieving client outcomes.
+Robert is a keen advocate of developing case strategy at the initial stages of litigation, providing a clear route to achieving client outcomes.
 Robert can provide helpful and practical advice from the outset, with a particular focus on how to resolve disputes in a cost-effective and timely way.
 He is sensitive to the needs of each client, focusing on the commercial and practical realities of the dispute.

 - Successfully defending a company at the pre-action stage from accusations that it had conspired with an employee of competitor to use the competitor’s confidential information.